Research and Exploration

 Eligibility rules

-An unlimited number of separate applications per application period and per artist are eligible.
+An unlimited number of separate applications may be submitted per competition.

 The same project cannot be submitted to two programs simultaneously.